How UKTV’s We Are Not Alone went from series to movie

 “It turns out that humanity is desperately stupid, and there’s a huge, deep well of stupidity that can be mined,” quipped Willbond.

 When quizzed on the inspiration for the series, Willbond explained: “I had been on The Thick Of It and I’ve worked with Armando [Iannucci], and I’ve worked with Chris [Addison], and I’ve worked with all these brilliant people and I’ve seen how they built their world, and it was so sort of organic and fun to sort of strip that back and go ‘this is how poitics work, this is satire done really, really well’ – and I thought ‘oh, it’s a shame isn’t it because you can’t really do that anymore’ and everyone would agree, as the whole thing now just satirises itself.
 But for me I think the journey was that now, the only way to look at humanity is from an extra-terrestrial point of view because they would look at it and go ‘guys, what ARE you doing?
 What are you doing??
 Stop!
 Stop!’ and that’s how politics began to feel for me in about 2016 […] things just sort of tearing out of control, and you think well the only way this could right itself is if aliens came.”

 Commending the script that was born from this idea, Baxter said: “As an actor, the most surprising thing to me, when I first got the script, was just how incredibly easy it was to read, and [time] just really flew by.
 And I hadn’t really cackled at my kitchen table as much as I had.”

 Turning to the writing duo, Baxter joked: “Guys, it’s actually quite funny!”

-We Are Not Alone airs on Dave and UKTVPlay this November.
+We Are Not Alone airs on Dave and UKTV Play on November 28th.
 The cast and creators of the film attended MCM London Comic Con in October